-fails syntax error, board not empty
+fails syntax error, board not empty, bad vertex list

 comments This command is only valid if the board is empty.
 The list must have at least two elements and no more than the number of board vertices minus one.
 The engine must accept the handicap placement.
 The handicap stones are not included in the move history.
+Vertices must not be repeated or include "pass".